Courting Your Horse

 How Horses View the World

 Horses experience each moment as a collection of perceptions and emotions.
-They remember these moments as a series of mental images.
-The images are full of sight, sound, tactile feelings and emotions.
-If the image includes positive emotions, the horse will want to repeat the image.
-If the picture represents unpleasant emotions, the horse will […]
+They remember these moments as a series of mental images, rich with sights, sounds, tactile feelings, and emotions.
+If the image includes positive emotions, the horse will want to repeat it.
+Conversely, if the picture represents unpleasant emotions, the horse will seek to avoid […]

 Read More